dodo-perth/dodo-perth.github.io/_articles/20240601_os-contiguous-allocation.md

 ---
 id: 0
 title: "5.
 Operating System : Memory Management"
-subtitle: "Continuous Memory Allocation"
+subtitle: "Contiguous Memory Allocation"
 date: "2024.05.24"
 tags: "OS, Paging"
 ---
-# Continuous Memory Allocation
+# Contiguous Memory Allocation
-Continuous memory allocation assigns a process to a contiguous block of memory, ensuring that all memory addresses used by the process are sequential.
+contiguous memory allocation assigns a process to a contiguous block of memory, ensuring that all memory addresses used by the process are sequential.
 This method is simple to implement but can lead to inefficient memory use due to fragmentation.
 Common strategies for this allocation include first-fit, best-fit, and worst-fit approaches.
 To manage fragmentation, compaction may be required to consolidate free memory spaces.

 ## Swapping
 Removed processes are not currently using from memory, and move them to secondary storage.
 And then, load new process into new empty space.